-The simplest and most direct fusion technique is query-based fusion, which integrates the retrieved information with input queries to generate responses.
+The simplest and most direct retrieval fusion is query-based fusion, which integrates the retrieved information with input queries to generate responses.
 The query-based fusion can be further categorized into two sub-classes according to the type of concatenated information, i.e., text concatenation and feature concatenation.

-Text concatenation involves performing query-based fusion with raw texts, making it particularly suitable for contemporary LLMs like GPT-4.
+Text concatenation involves performing query-based fusion with raw texts, making it particularly suitable for proprietary LLMs like GPT-4.
 These models function as black-box systems with limited interaction capabilities, typically offering only API access to users.
 Existing works~\citep{20icml-realm, 20neurips-rag, 23arxiv-ralm} directly concatenate the input with the top-$k$ retrieved sentences/documents to form the query for generators.
 To better use the in-context learning capability of LLMs, some works~\citep{20acl-templated-retrieval, 22acl-reina, 23acl-udr, 23arxiv-refreshllms} design effective prompt templates to integrate retrieved information and inputs.
-To address the issue of lengthy inputs after concatenating retrievals, recent studies~\cite{23arxiv-dil, 24iclr-recomp, 23arxiv-leancontext, 23arxiv-filco, 23emnlp-tcrallm} have introduced methods for assigning importance weights to elements within the retrieved knowledge base and filtering out less relevant contexts based on these weights.
+To address the issue of lengthy inputs after concatenating retrievals, recent studies~\citep{23arxiv-dil, 24iclr-recomp, 23arxiv-leancontext, 23arxiv-filco, 23emnlp-tcrallm, chen2026refilter} have introduced methods for assigning importance weights to elements within the retrieved information base and filtering out less relevant contexts based on these weights.

 The feature concatenation involves merging the encoded retrievals with the input features.
 A simple yet effective approach is FID~\citep{21eacl-fid}, which first encodes the retrieved passages into sparse or dense representations and then takes the concatenated features as the input for a generator.
 The state-of-the-art performance of the FID demonstrates the efficacy of feature concatenation.
-The follow-up works~\citep{21neurips-emdr2, 23acl-pgra, 23icml-lumen, 23jmlr-atlas, 23acl-recap} further improve the FID by jointly tuning the retriever and the encoder, which can enhance the retrieved knowledge's representations.
+The follow-up works~\citep{21neurips-emdr2, 23acl-pgra, 23icml-lumen, 23jmlr-atlas, 23acl-recap} further improve the FID by jointly tuning the retriever and the encoder, thereby enhancing the representations of retrieved information.
 Besides, Chen et al.~\citep{22neurips-retroprompt} concatenate the representations of related knowledge as demonstrations for prompt learning, yielding better generalization.